 What is credit counseling?

 If you feel like you need some additional support to help manage your debt and organize your finances, credit counseling could be a good option for you.

 A credit counselor will work with you to help you improve your individual financial situation.
-Part of that may involve offering tools and resources to help you gain control over your money.
+Part of that may involve offering tools and resources to help you gain better control over your money.